PedroDidier/Real-State-WebScraping/README.md

 Web scraping real state data from "região metropolitana do Recife - Pernambuco" based on popular "OLX" housing ads.

-All extracted data belongs originally to, and was anonymized accordingly: https://pe.olx.com.br/grande-recife/imoveis
+All extracted data belongs originally to: https://pe.olx.com.br/grande-recife/imoveis, and was anonymized accordingly.